MWatty/hike_ireland/README.md

 * Additional features such as what available in terms of facilities near the hikes i.e toilets, campgrounds etc
 * A shopping feature could be added
 * A weather feature of the current weather in each of the locations.
+* The addition of a fall back image should there be any issues with the user uploading a URL for their image.

 ## Technologies Used